If an illness has set you back, we'll help you move forward

-When cancer develops due to environmental exposures or occupational hazards, you may be able to claim compensation for treatment costs, lost earnings, and personal suffering, especially when linked to negligence.
+When cancer develops due to environmental exposures or occupational hazards, you may be able to claim compensation for treatment costs, lost earnings, and personal suffering.

 Awareness of cancer and its symptoms has improved enormously in recent years.
 High profile sufferers and media campaigns have helped to raise awareness of the importance of early screening for the condition as early as possible.

-According to Cancer Research, the survival rates for cancer have improved dramatically.
-The number of people who manage to overcome cancer has doubled in the past 40 years.
+According to Cancer Research, the survival rate for cancer in the UK has doubled in the last 50 years.

 If you decide to make a cancer claim, your personal injury solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

-How much compensation can I claim for a cancer?
+How much compensation can I claim for cancer-related medical negligence?

 Cancer